-Who to contact Timescale to receive response Raising a Contact the class teacher or form tutor, who Written acknowledgement within concern may be able to address your concern straight five school working days and full (informally) - i.e. away or will arrange a meeting to discuss the response within 15 school seeking matter with you at a mutually convenient time. working days of receiving the reassurance If this person is not appropriate, you may concern. about an issue contact the Headteacher, who will refer you to another member of staff to deal with your concern.
-Formal Contact the Headteacher, who will investigate Written acknowledgement within complaint: Stage your complaint.
-They may delegate the five school working days and full 1 (investigation) investigation to another member of the school's response within 15 school senior leadership team, but the Headteacher will working days of receiving the provide the response. complaint.
-If the complaint is about the Headteacher or the governing board, contact the clerk to governors who will direct your complaint to the most appropriate person to carry out the investigation (see page 6).
-Formal If you are not satisfied with the response at Written acknowledgement within complaint: Stage Stage 1, you can appeal the outcome by five school working days.
-2 (governors' requesting that a panel of governors hear the panel) complaint.
-Contact the clerk to governors Hearing will be arranged for within 20 school working days of receiving the within 15 school working days of Stage 1 response and the clerk will arrange the receiving the complaint. hearing.
-Decision to be sent in writing within five school working days of the hearing.
-Next step: If you remain dissatisfied, you can contact the - Department for Education via Department for Education https://www.gov.uk/contact-dfe.
+Who to contact Timescale to receive response Raising a concern (informally) - ie seeking reassurance about an issue Contact the class teacher, who may be able to address your concern straight away or will arrange a meeting to discuss the matter with you at a mutually convenient time.
+If this person is not appropriate, you may contact the Headteacher, who will refer you to another member of staff to deal with your concern.
+Written acknowledgement within five school days and full response within 15 school days of receiving the concern.
+Formal complaint: Stage 1 (investigation) Contact the Headteacher, who will investigate your complaint.
+They may delegate the investigation to another member of the school's senior leadership team, but the Headteacher will provide the response.
+If the complaint is about the Headteacher or the Governing Board, contact the Clerk to Governors who will direct your complaint to the most appropriate person to carry out the investigation (see page 6).
+Written acknowledgement within five school days and full response within 15 school days of receiving the complaint.
+Formal complaint: Stage 2 (Governors' panel) If you are not satisfied with the response at Stage 1, or have not received a response within the published timeline, you can request that a panel of Governors hear the complaint.
+Contact the Clerk to Governors within 20 school days of receiving the Stage 1 response and the Clerk will arrange the hearing.
+Written acknowledgement within five school days.
+Hearing will be arranged for within 15 school days of receiving the Stage 2 complaint.
+Decision to be sent in writing within five school days of the hearing.
+Next step: Department for Education If you remain dissatisfied, you can refer your complaint to the Department for Education using their online form.

-\If it is not possible to meet the timescales above, then you will be contacted to discuss reviewing these
+^{}If it is not possible to meet these timescales, you will be contacted to discuss reviewing them.